Chapter 4 The Last Order

 He wanted to lick his lips.
 They were dry as tree bark.
 But he couldn’t move his tongue.
 It was stuck to the bridge of his mouth.

 Dehydration, one of your worst enemies in the desert.

 Bob wrote that next to a sketch of the desert in his notebook.
 Those words suddenly flashed across Damien’s mind.

 This was the first time the young soldier from the mild south had set foot onto the sandy expanse.
 Damien had thought the incessant downpour of acid rain was tiresome, now he realized the longed-for sunshine was something even less welcome.
 He could no longer find anything to like about the cloudless sky or the glaring sun.
-Glowering down on him like the eye of a Cyclops, watching him burn in fiery hell.
+They glowered down like the eye of a Cyclops and watched him burn in fiery hell.

 Water was evaporating with an alarming rapidity.
 Damien could no longer feel the perspiration on his skin.
-The uniform might keep the sun from scorching his skin, but the fabric didn’t insulate the heat.
+The uniform might keep the sun from scorching his skin, but the fabric trapped in the heat.
 He felt like a joint roasting in the oven . . . generously marinated in his own salt.

 The thought tugged the muscles around his lips feebly.
 He didn’t even have the strength to mock himself.